Header Logo

 Smart Living

-Smart Living: With this focus topic, LOPEC is demonstrating the enormous range of how products and applications of printed electronics will make our everyday lives easier, smarter and more environmentally friendly in the future.
-For example in the form of fitness trackers, smart textiles, smart pharmaceutical packaging, adhesive solar films or steplessly dimmable windows.
+With this focus topic, LOPEC is demonstrating the enormous range of how products and applications of printed electronics will make our everyday lives easier, smarter and more environmentally friendly.
+For example in the form of fitness trackers, smart textiles, smart pharmaceutical packaging, adhesive solar films or smart dimmable windows

 Within the broad field of medicine and clinics to health promotion to sports and leisure alone, printed electronics solutions open up completely new perspectives.
-A good example here is the measuring and monitoring of body functions: Ultra-flat and extremely flexible body sensors, which communicate via radio, enable a much broader and simpler collection of important data and parameters—whether to improve performance during sports or to monitor values such as heartbeat and body temperature in hospitals.
+With Printed Electronics it is easy to measure and monitor body functions: Ultra-flat and extremely flexible body sensors, which communicate wireless, enable a much broader and simpler collection of important data and parameters—whether to improve performance during sports or to monitor heartbeat and body temperature in hospitals.

-In the form of so-called wearables, textiles with integrated sensors are increasingly being used, for example for around-the-clock monitoring of patients or as textile all-in-one solutions in sports.
-Supplemented by a sewn-in flexible display, wearables can also complement or even eliminate terminal devices for reading out data.
+Wearables, textiles with integrated sensors are increasingly being used, for example for a 24/7 monitoring of patients or as textile all-in-one solutions in sports.
+Supplemented by a sewn-in flexible display, wearables can also complement or even eliminate terminal devices for reading out data There are shirts with compact vibration motors integrated in the inner garment and placed along the spine.
+Some shirts have both a sensor and an actuator, meaning it is interactive in real time, guiding a person’s breathing.

-In future, smart pharmaceutical packaging will be equipped with printed electronic labels.
+Smart pharmaceutical packaging can be equipped with printed electronic labels.
 These, for example, wirelessly provide information about the individual ingredients of the drug, its shelf life or whether the cooling temperature has been reliably maintained.
 Other packaging connects via Bluetooth to the patient's smartphone to assist with regular tablet intake.

 What are the benefits of printed electronics in the Smart Living segment?
 In just under one and a half minutes, our new animated film uses concrete application examples to illustrate the enormous potential in this area.